Lash Extension Safety and Aftercare Product Sourcing Guide for Product Specs

-In the high-growth US beauty market, the term eyelash extension mites has transitioned from a medical footnote to a major business liability.
+In the high-growth US beauty market, the term eyelash extension mites has transitioned from a medical footnote to a major business risk.
 For a professional lash salon, a single viral video of a client with a Demodex infestation can lead to a catastrophic loss of reputation and potential legal action.

 The reality is that eyelash extension mites are naturally occurring microorganisms, but the application of extensions creates a unique micro-environment—trapping oils, dead skin cells, and makeup residue—that allows these mites to thrive.
 As a B2B entity, your responsibility is to move beyond the “ick factor” and establish medical-grade sanitation standards that protect both your clients’ ocular health and your brand’s integrity.